ignite-analytics/carbon-accounting/README.md

 ### Step 1: Create heatmap

 What Ignite provides out of the box and which can be set up within a day of having access to a company's procurement data is the initial match of every single purchase with a spend-based Exiobase emission factor.
 For mapping a purchase by its year, this is usually pretty straight forward, the most challenging decission is what date to chose if more are avilable.
 We try to use the year from the transaction date where possible, but invoice date can also be used, and if the company has fiscal years defined in their data, that information is used to match up the calculations with their financial reporting.
 Matching with an Exiobase region is usually also relatively simple, as most companies have supplier country as a field in their procurement data, where we have standard rulesets going from the different spellings of countries, as well as Alpha-2 codes, into the 49 Exiobase regions.
 The third part of matching with an emission factor, matching each transaction with an Exiobase product/service category is the most challenging one, and is usually done in multiple iteration with increasing accuracies.
 The first iteration of this process utilize supplier industry information from 3rd-party databases like Enin and Infobel, where all NACE and SIC industry codes on the lowest level have been matched to Exiobase as standard rulesets.
 Everything that is not categorized by this method at this stage will be put into the regional average bucket, where only the supplier region and purchase year will decide the emission factor.
 The next iteration involves creating rules from more accuract information like GL account, product description or spend categorization, depending on what is available.
 In some cases it will be possible to map all spend by a high-accuracy dimention such as by a product master.
 If this is the case, then this should be strived for.
-However, note that it is the most important categories (when accounting for spend size, emissions zise and how vital the category is for the company) that should be prioritized in this iterative work towards more accurate calculations.
+However, note that it is the most important categories (when accounting for spend size, emissions size and how vital the category is for the company) that should be prioritized in this iterative work towards more accurate calculations.

 ![image](https://user-images.githubusercontent.com/88656160/204540792-8ecec762-a6d2-4c98-98ff-736653e1bd63.png)